Angel Wing Begonia Plant Care

 Plan to water when the soil dries through the first half-inch.
 Water thoroughly and let drain for about 15 minutes.

 Just like all plants, they can suffer from root rot (which is almost always death) if overwatered so be sure to keep an eye on your plant.
 Remove any excess water that has drained out of the pot after you have watered it.
-When they are over-watered, the leaves will turn yellow and fall off.

 Do Angel Wing Begonias like full sun?